 The practice had recognised the needs of different groups in the planning of its service.
 Staff told us they treated everybody equally and welcomed patients from a range of different backgrounds, cultures and religions.
-Reception staff showed us they had access to a translation service and that they could provide written information for people who were hard of hearing and use large print documents for patients with some visual impairment.
+Reception staff showed us they had access to a translation service and that the medical history forms were available in a range of languages.
+Staff at the practice also spoke four different languages.